r2devops/hub/docs/job-structure.md

 provide an overview of what job does

 You can add as many picture as you want in this folder but try to add only relevant images.
-You just have to put file inside the folder and they will be included in the documentation.
+You just have to put the file inside the folder, and they will be included in the documentation.

 Supported format: `.png`, `.jpeg`, `.jpg`